the therapist

 We view each other through the lenses of our minds, bodies and senses.
 A Person Centered Therapist works to keep these clear to experience the other person fully.

-Therapists try not to let their own prejudices and distortions intrude into therapy.
+Therapists try not to let their own prejudices and distortions intrude..
 But before we can suspend our preconceptions we have to notice them.

-We begin to see the other person clearly as the filters of our projections fall from our eyes and we see (perhaps for the first time) who is there in front of us rather than who we had feared, hoped or expected.
-Seeing who is actually there rather than what they mean to us by noticing both our rational and irrational biases and then subtracting them from our perceptions.
+We begin to see another person clearly as the filters of our projections fall from our eyes and we see who is in front of us rather than who we had feared, hoped or expected.
+We can see who is actually there by noticing our rational and irrational biases and then subtracting them from our perceptions.

 Our fear of someone or their situation is a fear of the feelings they might bring up in us.
-When therapists are frightened or feel guilty towards clients, the consequent feelings of hatred or dislike show up in complaints or jokes with colleagues.
+When therapists are frightened of their clients or feel guilty towards them, the consequent feelings of dislike or confusionusually show up in complaints or jokes to colleagues.

 Excitement at the end of a session might suggest relief from tension.
 A feeling of worth or power might suggest collusion or identification.